 Processing Time of Indonesian Visas

-Alternatively, visitors from New Zealand have the option to apply online before their trip.
-The B1 Visa is usually processed within 24 hours, depending on the submission volume, providing pre-approval for a seamless experience.
+The processing time for Indonesian visas varies, as it is linked to the specific type.
+For example, the B1 Visa is usually processed within 24 hours, depending on the submission volume, providing pre-approval for a seamless experience.

 Stay, Validity, and Extensions